zehraacer/Enterprise-Grade_OpenAI_Chatbot_Platform/README.md

 ## 📋 Project Description

 This project is an advanced chat application that leverages OpenAI's powerful language models to provide intelligent responses.
-Built with a modern tech stack, it combines FastAPI backend with a responsive frontend, featuring load balancing, service discovery, and session management.
+Built with a modern tech stack, it combines a FastAPI backend with a responsive frontend, featuring load balancing, service discovery, and session management.

-### 🎯 Purpose
+## 🎯 Purpose

 - Create a scalable, intelligent chatbot interface using OpenAI's GPT models
 - Provide fast and reliable responses through efficient API integration